khaihernlow/whisperboard/README.md

 2. **Ngrok** (If using the cloud instance of Attendee): Since Attendee needs to send webhooks to your local application, you'll need [ngrok](https://ngrok.com/) to create a secure tunnel to your localhost.
 Ngrok is free for basic usage.

-2. **Python 3.7+**: This demo uses Flask and requires Python 3.7 or higher.
+3. **Python 3.7+**: This demo uses Flask and requires Python 3.7 or higher.

-4. **Attendee Credentials**: You'll need to create:
+4. **API Keys**: You'll need to create:
    - An API key from your Attendee dashboard
-   - A webhook URL that points to your locally running instance of this application via ngrok.
+   - A webhook URL that points to your locally running instance of this application via ngrok
+   - A Google Gemini API key for conversation analysis
+   - A Miro access token for diagram creation

 ## Setup Instructions